aragon/protocol/docs/4-entry-points/6-payments-book.md

 - **Authentication:** Open.
 Implicitly, only guardians that have certain amount of ANT tokens activated during the requested period can call this function
 - **Pre-flight checks:**
     - Ensure that the requested period has already ended
-    - Ensure that the sender has not claimed their fees for the requested period before
+    - Ensure that the sender has not claimed their share for the requested period before
-    - Ensure that the corresponding fees of the sender are greater than zero for the requested period
+    - Ensure that the corresponding share of the sender are greater than zero for the requested period
 - **State transitions:**
     - Compute period balance checkpoint if it wasn't computed yet
-    - Mark the sender has already claim their fees for the requested period and token
+    - Mark the sender has already claimed their share for the requested period and token
-    - Transfer the corresponding portion of collected fees to the sender, revert if the transfer wasn't successful
+    - Transfer the corresponding share to the sender, revert if the transfer wasn't successful

 ### 4.6.4.
-Transfer governor fees
+Transfer governor share

 - **Actor:** External entity in charge of maintaining the protocol
 - **Inputs:**